Call4Cloud | MMP-C | Autopilot | Device Preparation

 2. The Orchestrator

-So this part is more a rehearsal of the blog I mentioned in the introduction but while writing it I started noticing some more details.
+This part is more of a rehearsal of the blog I mentioned in the introduction, but while writing it, I started noticing some more details.

 The moment EPM is being deployed on the device, I noticed that the “Manager AKA The Chef” will be notified to start doing its job and by doing so the corresponding DmOrchestrator registry keys will be created